 I have lived in the Bay Area my entire life.
 I grew up in San Bruno and attending St. Robert School.
 I graduated from Mills High School and received my undergrad from San Francisco State University.
-After my first son, Zach, I went back to school and received my teaching credential from San Jose State and my Masters in Educational Technology from Notre Dame de Namur University in Belmont.
+After my first son Zach was born, I went back to school and received my teaching credential from San Jose State and my Masters in Educational Technology from Notre Dame de Namur University in Belmont.

 I currently live in San Carlos with my husband and two boys, Zach and Nathan.
-Zach is a Junior at Serra High School and Nathan is in 6th Grade at Tierra Linda Middle School.
+Zach is a Senior at Serra High School and Nathan is in the 7th Grade at Tierra Linda Middle School.

 I LOVE the San Francisco Giants - I have been a fan my entire life!
 I also enjoy gardening, cooking, watching my boys play sports and going to Clear Lake with my family.

 CLASSROOM BEHAVIOR: We have a limited amount of time to learn a lot of content, to develop skills in all subjects, and to complete various assignments and projects.
 Students must be on task and focused on the activities in order to learn.
 Students should have an enjoyable time, but to ensure that everyone has some fun and that learning takes place, there are certain behaviors that students are expected to exhibit.

 o Be ready to think–participate–learn!

 ACADEMIC GRADES: Grades are based on total points accumulated on quizzes, tests, homework, class assignments, class participation, and projects over the course of the semester.

 Please see the attached math homework rubric below.Math HW Rubric

 Late work: Late work will be accepted with a reduction of 10% for every day that the paper is late.